1. What is Report and Support?

 For students:

-- If you request ‘To make a formal complaint for investigation by Queen Mary’ your report will be assigned to the Appeals, Complaints and Conduct Office, who will contact you to discuss your report.
+- If you request ‘To make a complaint for investigation by Queen Mary’ your report will be assigned to the Appeals, Complaints and Conduct Office, who will contact you to discuss your report.
 They will explain the process to you and decide whether a case should be dealt with at School/Institute/Directorate level, or within their office at Institutional level, under the Student Discipline Policy.

 - Where support has been requested, reports will be assigned to Advice and Counselling, where current students may access support.